semanticClimate/p/en/events/student_internship.md

 ---
 title: AI for Climate | Igniting High Schoolers for a Sustainable Future
-date: 2025-01-01
+date: 2025-04-01
 featured: true
-description: A 6-Week Rolling Online Internship Program for School Students
+description: An Online Internship Program for School Students
 tags:
   - semanticclimate
   - outreach